jasontankapps/conlang-toolbox-translations/README.md

         - Paste in data from clipboard
             - **If you are working with a non-clean version of the app, save this data elsewhere so you can restore your app state when you are done.**
         - Tap on Analyze
-        - Tap on Import, verify the warning messsage.
+        - Tap on Import, verify the warning messsage
-        - Tap Yes, verify the toast message is correct.
+        - Tap Yes, verify the toast message is correct
-        - Repeat the process, but only import WordGen Storage.
+        - Repeat the process, but only import Stored WordGen Info
-            - Verify messaging.
+            - Verify messaging
-        - Repeat the process again, importing WordGen and WordEvolve Storages.
+        - Repeat the process again, importing Stored WordGen and Stored WordEvolve Info
-            - Verify messaging.
+            - Verify messaging
-        - Repeat the process again, selecting two non-Storage options.
+        - Repeat the process again, selecting only two non-Stored options
-            - Verify messaging.
+            - Verify messaging
     - Go to Sort Settings
+        - Verify "WG Presets Sorter" is present
+            - Swipe left on WG Presets Sorter and Tap Delete
+            - Verify the error message
-        - Tap on Sort Sensitivity, verify all four options.
+        - Tap on Sort Sensitivity, verify all four options
-        - Tap on Using Custom Sort and verify "WG Presets Sorter" is correct.
         - Tap on New Custom Sort
             1. Attempt to save the blank sort: should say there is no title
             1. Add a title